open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 		 VBoxManage controlvm name_of_vm poweroff
 		 VBoxManage unregistervm name_of_vm --delete
 	    ```
-	 retry ```vagrant up``` in the cloned folder.
+	 Retry ```vagrant up``` in the cloned folder.

 #### Q19: What if I want to create two virtual images from ole--vagrant-vi folder to do an interface testing but get the same error message in Q18 step 2?
 + It is totally doable as long as their configuration does not collide on each other(port forwarding... etc).
 Here are some ways:
   1. If you just want two independent VMs, and you will not run them together:

  	+ Copy the directory holding Vagrantfile to the new place and run vagrant up from it.
 	+ If you copy the directory before ```vagrant up``` the box for the first time, skip the next step.